See, Play and Learn

-Diagnosing FASD can be hard because there is no medical test for it.
-The health care provider will make a diagnosis by looking at the child's signs and symptoms, and will ask whether the mother drank alcohol during pregnancy.
+Diagnosing FASD can be hard because there is no specific test for it.
+The health care provider will make a diagnosis by looking at the child's signs and symptoms and asking whether the mother drank alcohol during pregnancy.

 FASDs last a lifetime.
 There is no cure for FASDs, but treatments can help.
 These include medicines to help with some symptoms, medical care for health problems, behavior and education therapy, and parent training.
 A good treatment plan is specific to the child's problems.
 It should include close monitoring, follow-ups, and changes when needed.